Tavishi123-singh/GitLabInstallation/README.md

       Git 2.24.x and later is required.
       Git 2.28.x and later is recommended.

-* Node.js versions
+* Node.js versions:
   Beginning in GitLab 12.9, we only support Node.js 10.13.0 or higher, and we have dropped support for Node.js 8.
 (Node.js 6 support was dropped in GitLab 11.8)
   We recommend Node 12.x, as it’s faster.

-* Redis versions
+* Redis versions:
   GitLab 13.0 and later requires Redis version 4.0 or higher.
   Redis version 5.0 or higher is recommended